mozilla/application-services/docs/howtos/building-a-rust-component.md

 logic for handling schema upgrades etc and enforcing the "only 1 writer" rule is done by this.

-However, this is just a convenience - the DB abstrations aren't really passed around - we just pass raw connections (or transactions) around.
+However, this is just a convenience - the DB abstractions aren't really passed around - we just pass raw connections (or transactions) around.
 For example, if there's a utility function that reads from the DB, it will just have a Rusqlite connection passed.
 (Again, older components don't really do this well, but